-#25 MHI Survey by CRLA, 2013 Failing septic systems.
-Gonzales. encounters any roadblocks.
-Construction) RCAC / Nilsen and Assoc Chinatown City of Salinas (within city limits) SDAC Previously, no public restroom access after 7pm No additional recommendations at this time.
+MHI Survey by CRLA, 2013 systems.
+Nilsen and Assoc Chinatown City of Salinas (within city limits) SDAC Previously, no public restroom access after 7pm No additional recommendations at this time.
 24-hour public toilet and shower facility complete in Oct.
 2016 n/a n/a Blue Rock Apartments Boronda area Cal Water -Salinas SDAC ACS Data Nitrate above the MCL.
 No known wastewater problems.
-A UCLA project site UCLA has applied for a waste discharge permit from the Central Coast Regional Board.
-They will also need to submit an amendment to the current drinking water permit for approval by the Monterey County Health Department.
+A UCLA project site UCLA pilot project for remote operation and monitoring.
+Regional Board has allowed the project to proceed.
+Submission for drinking water permit amendments to the Monterey County Environmental Health Department is in progress.
 State Water Board grant, Agreement No. 14-251- 550 [C/A 367] UCLA Pryor Farms City of Soledad DAC ACS Data Nitrate above the MCL.
 No known wastewater problems.
-A UCLA project site UCLA will need a waste discharge permit from the Central Coast Regional Water Quality Control Board, and also an amendment to the current drinking water permit for approval by the Monterey County Health Department.
+A UCLA project site UCLA pilot project for remote operation and monitoring.
+Regional Board has allowed the project to proceed.
+Submission for drinking water permit amendments to the Monterey County Environmental Health Department is in progress.
 State Water Board grant, Agreement No. 14-251- 550 [C/A 367] UCLA Santa Teresa City of Soledad DAC [\$40,000] MHI Survey by CRLA, 2014 Nitrate above the MCL.
-Reported septic system upgrade needed.
+Older septic system.
 A UCLA project site See Project Proposal for more detail.
-UCLA pilot project site for wellhead nitrate treatment and remote monitoring.
+UCLA pilot project for remote operation and monitoring.
+Regional Board has allowed the project to proceed.
+Submission for drinking water permit amendments to the Monterey County Environmental Health Department is in progress.
 State Water Board grant, Agreement No. 14-251- 550 [C/A 367] UCLA